 Bear in mind, though, that some companies will record the time taken for the test and use this as a deciding factor.

-Have a look at the three example tests below to see how the process works:
+Have a look at the three situational judgment test examples below to see how the process works:

 “You have come into work this morning to find that everyone in your office has been given a new office chair, except for you.
 What do you do?”